 Sedgwick, as Third-Party Administrator, has been delegated the authority and discretion to determine eligibility for STD Benefits.
 If you receive STD Benefits and are subsequently determined not eligible for STD Benefits for a period of time you were paid such benefits, you must reimburse the Plan for any overpayment.
-Refer to the "Benefit Adjustments, Recovery of Overpayments" section on page 14.
+Refer to "Benefit Adjustments, Recovery of Overpayments", in this SPD.